Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/technology-roadmap.md

 - **Year 4:** Quantum computing concepts, green technology
 - **Year 5:** Emerging technologies based on market evolution

-This technology roadmap provides a structured framework for SkyMirror's technical evolution while maintaining flexibility to adapt to emerging technologies and changing market demands.
+This technology roadmap provides a structured framework for Skymirror's technical evolution while maintaining flexibility to adapt to emerging technologies and changing market demands.
 Regular review and refinement of this roadmap will ensure alignment with business objectives and optimal resource allocation for technological advancement.